docker-oxford/registry-pi/README.md

 Tested on Raspberry Pi 3.

+## Background

+If you have a group of 40 or more people in one room with limited bandwidth, and everyone trying to pull Dockerimages from Docker Hub, you are going to have a bad time.

+You can set up a registry proxy or a private registry locally to alleviate the network.
+This can (relatively easily) be done on a laptop, so why bother with a Raspberry Pi?

+* Portable (you can keep it in your jacket pocket)
+* Energy efficient (runs on 5 V so you can use a regular phone charger)
+* Low cost (you don't have to buy a $300 laptop)
+* It's fun :smile:

+## Overview

-## DNS
+### DNS

 Follow the setup in [local-registry](https://github.com/docker-oxford/local-registry) for keys and a trusted DNS.

 If you don't set up DNS and real certificates, you can still use your registry, but you'll have to tell everyone using it to add `--insecure-registry ip.or.hostname:port` to  `/etc/defaults/docker` and restart the Docker Engine.
 That will completely disable security for any interaction with your registry, and may (will) cause (various) problems with authentication later on.
+This guide assumes that you have a real DNS name and a signed certificate to prove it.

-## OS
+### OS

-The Hypriot OS lets you run Docker on the pi.
+The [Hypriot OS](http://blog.hypriot.com/downloads/) lets you run Docker on the pi.

-## Registry
+### Registry

-We will build the registry for arm with `hypriot/rpi-golang` as the base image.
+We will build the registry for ARM with `hypriot/rpi-golang` as the base image.

-## Web server
+### Web server

 We'll use the web server setup from the [official documentation](https://docs.docker.com/registry/apache/), but alter it slightly to work on pi.
 This will let us restrict pushing of images to an admin user.